-Fifteen years ago, Princess Yachts began marketing its cruisers in North America through a partnership with Viking Yachts, under the brand Viking Sport Cruisers.
-Viking Sport Cruisers became a separate company under the Viking umbrella and handled all sales and service for the yacht line, which until recently topped out at 95 feet.
+Fifteen years ago, Princess Yachts began marketing its cruisers in North America.
+It did so through a partnership with Viking Yachts, under the brand Viking Sport Cruisers.
+Viking Sport Cruisers became a separate company under the Viking umbrella and handled all sales and service.
 Beginning with the 2011 model year, the relationship will change slightly.
-While Viking Sport Cruisers will remain the distributor and continue to handle service for the region, all of the yachts and megayachts will be branded under the Princess name.
+While Viking Sport Cruisers will remain the distributor and service agent, the yachts and megayachts will brand under Princess Yachts.

 The driving force behind the decision?
-Since Princess is known by its own brand in other global regions, the builder wishes to capitalize on that, marketing a single identity.
+Since Princess markets under its own name in other global regions, the builder wishes to capitalize on a single identity.
 In a statement released by Princess, Chris Gates, the managing director, explains, “With Princess now part of an international luxury brand portfolio with LVMH, we have seen firsthand the benefits of a single worldwide focus and look forward to continuing to unlock that potential for our brand, too.”
-LVMH owns famed luxury brands like Louis Vuitton and Moet Hennessy, and it acquired Feadship’s Royal Van Lent yard in 2008.
-The latter may be of particular importance and interest for Princess, since it recently unveiled plans for 32-meter (105-foot) and 40-meter (130-foot) superyachts, part of its new M Class series.
+LVMH owns famed luxury brands like Louis Vuitton and Moet Hennessy.
+Additionally, it acquired Feadship’s Royal Van Lent yard in 2008.
+Although Princess Yachts doesn’t build to the LOAs of Feadship, it did recently unveiled plans for 32-meter (105-foot) and 40-meter (130-foot) superyachts.
+They’re part of its new M Class series.
+Currently, the line tops out at 95 feet.

 Leave a Reply